The Basics of a Pre-Purchase Marine Survey

 A brief description of the basics of a pre-purchase survey, including responsibilities of the owner & the prospective buyer

-- The static in-the-water inspection must be first because it gives the Surveyor a good idea of the vessel’s condition and indicates whether it is safe to go to sea.
+- The static in-the-water inspection must be first because it gives the Surveyor a good idea of the vessel’s condition and indicates whether it is safe to get underway.

 - The haul-out should be next for the same reason.
-It provides inspection of the underbody and underwater machinery – usually a process of a couple of hours.
+It provides inspection of the underbody and underwater machinery.

 The In-Water Inspection

 A static in-the-water inspection covers most major systems and safety items.
-I insist that the Owner be present so he or she can turn systems on and off, and also be available to answer questions.
+I insist that the Owner or their representative be present so they can turn systems on and off, and be available to answer questions.
 I recommend that the Prospective Buyer also attend.
 I begin the survey early in the day.
 At a reasonable hour of the morning, Owner and Prospective Buyer can arrive to activate the systems.

 The Sea Trial